collapsed-stacks/startups/questions/5426/should-i-remove-my-open-source-application-or-rename-my-updated-application.md

 - posted by: [paulzag](https://stackexchange.com/users/5451744/paulzag) on 2016-09-10
 - score: 0

-<p>I  will argue the other side of the coin from the other replies.
-You should keep your open source heritage. </p>
+I  will argue the other side of the coin from the other replies.
+You should keep your open source heritage.

-<p>3000 downloads is not a lot.
-It's nothing to scoff at, but ultimately it's not a lot of trial users.</p>
+3000 downloads is not a lot.
+It's nothing to scoff at, but ultimately it's not a lot of trial users.

-<p>I'm assuming there is not a single line of code belonging to someone else or another Free Software project.
-If this is not the case you'll have to recode your app from scratch (if you haven't already done so since asking this question in 2015).</p>
+I'm assuming there is not a single line of code belonging to someone else or another Free Software project.
+If this is not the case you'll have to recode your app from scratch (if you haven't already done so since asking this question in 2015).

-<p>Release a bugfix version of the last open source version and rename it to FooBar GPL 1.1 (or whatever version your up to). </p>
+Release a bugfix version of the last open source version and rename it to FooBar GPL 1.1 (or whatever version your up to).

-<p>FooBar 2.0 (or OpenSource version x+1) is proprietary and for pay.
-Maybe you'll offer a trial version or nagware.</p>
+FooBar 2.0 (or OpenSource version x+1) is proprietary and for pay.
+Maybe you'll offer a trial version or nagware.

-<p>How will you feel when your software shows up on a torrent site?</p>
+How will you feel when your software shows up on a torrent site?

-<p>Whatever the feelings you now market FooBar 2.0 as the new direction of the software. </p>
+Whatever the feelings you now market FooBar 2.0 as the new direction of the software.

-<p>Open source purists are free to fork the old version of the software, but with 3000 downloads it's unlikely there are developers among them.</p>
+Open source purists are free to fork the old version of the software, but with 3000 downloads it's unlikely there are developers among them.

-<p>You are not obligated to maintain your open source software.
+You are not obligated to maintain your open source software.
 You can cease development whenever you choose.
-But you own the name, even if you haven't registered a trademark yet.</p>
+But you own the name, even if you haven't registered a trademark yet.

-<p>The initial brand awareness is worth a bit of potentially helpful controversy of moving to closed source.</p>
+The initial brand awareness is worth a bit of potentially helpful controversy of moving to closed source.

-<p>For the record I don't think you'll get enough sales to work on it full time.
-But I suspect your motivated to work on it now as a closed source app. </p>
+For the record I don't think you'll get enough sales to work on it full time.
+But I suspect your motivated to work on it now as a closed source app.

-<p>I also think selling a great updated desktop version for $47 or more will generate more revenue than your current price point.</p>
+I also think selling a great updated desktop version for $47 or more will generate more revenue than your current price point.